milostomic/implementation-guides/netverify/performNetverify.md

 **performNetverify** offers a Restful ID verification API without Jumio-hosted user interface.
 Simply send an HTTP POST including the customer's ID image to the URL below.
 You will immediately receive a JSON response with a Jumio scan reference and a timestamp.
 A callback will be sent after the verification is complete (see [Callback](/netverify/callback.md)).

 |⚠️ NOTE: Passports (MRZ) have the highest success rate among ID types.
-It is recommended for best conversion rates and better data extraction to suggest that your users to upload passports when using this submission channel.
+It is recommended for best conversion rates and better data extraction to suggest that your users upload passports when using this submission channel.
 |:----------|

 **HTTP Request Method:** `POST`<br>